 Here are some examples:

-At the Disneyland site for the Droid Depot, marketing materials treat patrons as if they are a character or person living in ‘Star Wars’.
+At the Disneyland site for the Droid Depot, marketing materials treat patrons as if they are a character or person living in ‘Star Wars.’
 Most certainly, the website establishes the brand’s voice.
-The jokes, the asides, all texts maintain the story world, while also mimicking the real world.
+The jokes, the asides, and all texts maintain the story world, while also mimicking the real world.

 Here’s a fresh line from the site: